r3dact3d/brain-dump/.foam/templates/daily-note.md

 ## Quiet Time

-> "Insert an Scripture of the day here"
+> "Insert a Scripture of the day here"

 - **Mood**: [Happy/Sad/Excited/Tired]
 - **Gratitude**: What are you grateful for today?